2015 Hours and Tour Information

 - For reserved group tours (8 or more people), the Farm Museum is open any day April 1 - October 24, 2015.

 The Blue Ridge Institute and Museum is located

 on the west side of the Ferrum College campus, 10 miles from Route

 220 on Route 40.
 In travel time Ferrum is about 45 minutes from both

-a brick building with a plow weather vane.
+a brick building with a plow weather vane on the west side of campus.
 All farm museum tours start

 at the Blue Ridge Institute & Museum Building.
 There is ample